Alternative Fuel Vehicles (AFVs)

 - Energy Policy Act (EPAct);

-- Energy Independence Security Act (EISA) to purchase alternative fuel vehicles;
+- The Energy Independence Security Act (EISA) Section 141 to:

 Federal fleets are required to obtain 75 percent of their light-duty annual acquisitions as AFVs in Metropolitan Statistical Areas (MSAs).
 Vehicles acquired outside of the MSAs also count toward an agency’s percentage, but are not required.
 Section 301 of EPACT defines alternative fuels as: